TelmoFernandes432/Artificial-vision-system-for-traffic-signs/README.md

 # Artificial vision system for traffic signs

-This practical project aims to develop a set of algorithms that allow the identificationof objects in an inspection area.
-This system is able to target different traffic signals, identifying its relative position.
+This practical project aims to develop a set of algorithms for identifying objects within an inspection area, with the capability to recognize various traffic signals and determine their relative positions.

 | Brief Vision System                                                                    |
 |----------------------------------------------------------------------------------|